riclehu85/Hu-Jeong/README.md

 python scripts/make_visualizations.py
 ```

-Each script handles its own paths and can be re-run independently as long as upstream outputs exist.
+Each script handles its own paths and can be re-run independently.

 ### Troubleshooting